 You’re actually able to get Misha coffee from Amazon but in very short supply.
-It’s also available directly from this website.
 If you’re ever in Peru, take a tour to Chanchamayo Coffee plantations, taste some, and bring the rest home with you.

 Prepare to open your wallet as wide as possible; I’ve found information that coatis only poop up to 9 grams of coffee a day.
 That means the average production of this coffee sums up to about 450 kg per year.

 Yes, but the coati coffee price?
 Well, it is quite expensive.
 Very expensive.
 One kilo of Misha coffee can cost up to $1,400.

 Wild Bat Poop Coffee

 Let’s get really strange.
 Yes, let’s talk about wild bat shit coffee.
 Believe it or not, there is such a specialty coffee and it’s as rare as it can be.

 The bat poop coffee beans.
 Delivered to your cups all the way from Costa Rica.